 Assuming the SPV is co-investing and non-leading an investment round, there 4 crucial steps to execute an investment using an SPV:

-1. Source the Best Investment Targets
+1. Source the Best Investment Targets & Secure Allocation

 Sourcing the best deals is fundamental to achieving outlier returns for yourself and your SPV investors.
 This can be done by networking with other investors and founders or by directly approaching exciting startups after building conviction on emerging industry trends.
-If the introductory call with the startup goes well, the SPV Lead does a deep dive on the business model, industry trends, traction, competition and founding team, to understand whether the startup’s unique selling proposition (USP) is strong enough and can be defended.
+If the introductory call with the startup goes well, the SPV Lead does a deep dive on the business model, industry trends, traction, competition and founding team, to understand whether the startup’s unique selling proposition (USP) is strong enough and is defensible.
 During the deep dive there is regular exchange with the startup, which typically provides data room access.
-This information is used to create an investment memo, which can be shared with potential investors for the SPV.
+This information is used to create an investment memo, which can be shared with potential investors of the SPV.

 - Emphasise value-add: stress your value-add for the startup e.g. offer to introduce the startup to relevant angel investors who typically join your SPVs and who you will be approaching regarding this deal.
-Relevant angel investors are those who can share operational experience, make introductions to potential partners or clients or are simply great names to have on the cap table.
+Relevant angel investors are those who can share operational experience, make introductions to potential partners or clients or are simply great names (experts) to have on the cap table.

 2. Build an Investor Funnel & Secure SPV Commitments

 Structuring an investor funnel, reaching out personally to each investor and closing commitments is an enormous effort, which is difficult to manage without a CRM.
-In most cases, the Syndicate Lead strategically constructs a funnel of 100+ potential accredited investors, consisting of close contacts, acquaintances and new contacts to whom a warm introduction can be made.
-If your current investor network is not big enough, grow it by attending tech conferences and side events.
+In most cases, the Syndicate Lead strategically constructs a funnel of 100+ potential accredited and/or professional investors, consisting of close contacts, acquaintances and new contacts to whom a warm introduction can be made.
+If your current investor network is not big enough, grow it by attending tech conferences and investor side events.

 Here are 7 tips on raising capital for your SPV: